Welcome...

 They trigger other thoughts, images, and feelings

-In fact, the way some people’s mind’s are wired, they always in some inner activity.
+In fact, the way some people’s brains are wired, they have some thought, image, or feeling running through their mind.

-The more activity you have, the more challenging focus becomes.
+And the MORE activity you have, the MORE challenging focus becomes.

 So...